 This means that the app must be very easy to use and immediately reveal its value to an employee by showcasing its most relevant use cases.

 An employee app can generate significant improvements to the bottom line.
-There are numerous ways in which companies see business results, including fewer work-related accidents, faster market feedback cycles, improved operational efficiency, immediate distribution of best practices, and speedier employee onboarding times.
+There are numerous ways in which companies see business results.
+They include, fewer work-related accidents, faster market feedback cycles, improved operational efficiency, immediate distribution of best practices, and speedier employee onboarding times.

 Reinert Logistics, for example, uses Staffbase to share mobile training and safety videos such as pre-drive inspections with their more than 1,000 employees.
-As a result, they have experienced a 15 percent decrease in damage to company property.
+As a result, they have experienced a 15% decrease in damage to company property.

 3. What about all those other tools? 🧰

 It helps to start with a more general look at the market for employee-facing applications.
-The technology analysts at Gartner have created a simple overview of the four main categories of tools showing the key areas defining today’s digital workplace.
+The technology analysts at Gartner have created a simple overview of the four main categories of tools.
+It shows the key areas defining today's digital workplace.

 This isn’t a static model.
 The priorities of the tools and the ways they are being used are constantly changing.
-HR applications have been around for a long time; the big trend is for more cloud-based applications (e.g. Workday) and there are many smaller vendors that target specific use cases (employee surveys, wellbeing in the workplace, performance management, etc.).
+HR applications have been around for a long time.
+The big trend is for more cloud-based applications (e.g. Workday), and many smaller vendors are targeting specific use cases (employee surveys, workplace wellbeing, performance management, etc.).

 Cloud also drives the collaboration space; many companies are moving from on-premise tools like Microsoft SharePoint 2010 or 2013 to cloud platforms like Office 365.

-Employee apps become the front door for the employee experience
+Employee apps are now the front door to the employee experience.

 The rise of employee communication platforms is a more recent development.
 Email newsletters or news and updates are nothing new, but they were traditionally an underdeveloped part of intranets.
 The rising demand for easy mobile access and a shift in focus onto the employee experience has created a complete category in a very short time.

 The result is that intranets became everything and nothing.
-Office 365 tools like Microsoft Teams are now far better for collaboration, and mobile-first employee apps are not only superior when it comes to communication, but they also create a single place for employees to go and they act as a kind of doorway to everything that matters regarding the employee experience.
+Office 365 tools like Microsoft Teams are now far better for collaboration.
+Mobile-first employee apps are superior when it comes to communication.
+They create a single place for employees to go.
+And they act as a kind of doorway to everything that matters regarding the employee experience.

 Wait!
 I just wanted an easy app!
 What’s all this about digital workplace strategy?

-Experience shows that an employee app has massive potential to become the IT platform with the greatest reach in a company.
-And compared to the long and exhausting intranet projects you may have experienced in the past, it is indeed very easy to introduce an employee app.
+Experience shows that an employee app can become the IT platform with the greatest reach in a company.
+And compared to the lengthy intranet projects of the past, it's relatively easy to introduce an employee app.

-That being said, it’s extremely useful to have some solid ideas about what might come next, and to question whether your vendor will be able to support the journey you envision.
+That being said, it’s extremely useful to have some solid ideas about what might come next.
+Ask whether your vendor will be able to support the journey you envision.

-Being able to define the role of your employee app in your overall application landscape will also help during discussions with IT.
+Defining the role of an employee app in your overall application landscape will also help during discussions with IT.

-Put yourself into the shoes of a modern Chief Information Officer: It has become so easy to select and introduce cloud applications, which is one reason why the responsibility of CIOs has gone from running IT—hosting, data centers, install patches, networks—to providing a framework and governance that accords with an overall IT strategy.
+Put yourself into the shoes of a modern Chief Information Officer.
+It's become very easy to select and introduce cloud applications.
+That's one reason why the responsibility of CIOs has gone from running IT-hosting, data centers, install patches, networks-to providing a framework and governance that accords with an overall IT strategy.